 - Lease Issues – Did any coal leases terminate pre-petition?
 Can the debtor perform its obligations under the leases?
 What amounts are necessary to cure?
 How are equipment leases and mineral leases treated differently in bankruptcy?

-DelCotto Law Group’s experience in the coal industry provides it with the ability to guide its clients through these complex matters and protect their interests in a multi-player field.
+DelCotto Law Group’s experience in the coal industry provides us with the ability to guide our clients through these complex matters and protect their interests in a multi-player field.
+Call us today for a consultation.